+Shannon Lee, MPA

-David W. Stevens The Jacob France Institute University of Baltimore 1420 North Charles Street, BC-368 Baltimore, MD 21201-5779 dstevens@ubalt.edu 410-837-4729
+The Jacob France Institute

+University of Baltimore

+1420 North Charles Street, BC-368

+Baltimore, MD 21201-5779

+slee@ubalt.edu

+410-837-4727

-June 2014
+June 2016

-The authors of this report are Shannon Lee and David Stevens.
-They accept full responsibility for the accuracy of the data presented, statements made and conclusions reached.
-This is the ninth in a series of Institute reports that deliver new decision-making tools to DHR/FIA and local DSS staffs.
+The author of this report is Shannon Lee, MPA.
+She accepts full responsibility for the accuracy of the data presented, statements made and conclusions reached.
+This is the eleventh in a series of Institute reports that deliver new decision-making tools to DHR/FIA and local DSS staffs.
 John Janak and Stacey Lee contributed to the updating and presentation of data included here.